 Classification performance

 Ephemeral mapping performance varies across the United States.
 Regional average TSS is 0.7 (Fig. S2a), average regional accuracy is 85% (Fig. S1a), average regional sensitivity is 86% (Fig. S3a) and average regional specificity was 84% (Fig. S3b).
-Performance is best in the northeastern U.S. and western U.S. (average TSS of 0.85), while performance was worse in the Midwest and Great Plains (average TSS of 0.43).
-Specificity is uniformly strong across CONUS (Fig. S3b) but sensitivity is poor throughout the Great Plains and the western Gulf Coast (Fig. S2a).
+Performance is best in the northeastern U.S. and western U.S. (average TSS of 0.85), while performance was worse in the Midwest and Great Plains (average TSS of 0.43). .
 Overall, we outperform the only existing continental-scale ephemeral stream map (14), which reported a CONUS TSS of 0.45, sensitivity of 63%, and specificity of 83%.

 Field-scale performance in an experimental catchment